HCL-TECH-SOFTWARE/Domino-rest-api/docs/index.md

 ## What's new

-For the latest release information about HCL Domino REST API, see [What's new](references/whatisnew.md).
+For the latest release information about {{ variable.drapi }}, see [What's new](references/whatisnew.md).

+!!! info "API definitions now available"

+    The OpenAPI definitions, rendering using [ReDoc](https://github.com/Redocly/redoc), are now [available in the References](references/openapidefinitions.md). **Depending on your server configuration, not all endpoints will be active.**

 ---